jevgenik/manuals/source/files/electronics/cameras/cameras.rst

 4. View the video stream from the virtual video device: ``ffplay /dev/video1``

 .. note::
-   If the GStreamer pipeline fails, try to restart the nvargus service: ``sudo systemctl restart nvargus-daemon``
+   If the GStreamer pipeline fails, try to restart the nvargus service: ``sudo systemctl restart nvargus-daemon.service``

 Useful Resources
 ================